phitchcock/rails-redux/README.md

-# Rails Rexux with Vim
+# Rails Redux with Vim
 Practicing vim by rebuilding rails!